 Quickly search for any recipe in your system with search functionality.

-Easy implementation to KDS
+An easy implementation to KDS

 As an item hits the kitchen station from the POS, a team member can select that item, use the recipe button on the station and view just that one item.
-Otherwise, its browser based and they can view the entire recipe book but not individually as they are displayed on the kitchen station.
+Otherwise, it’s browser-based, and they can view the entire recipe book but not individually as they are displayed on the kitchen station.

 What are the Benefits of Recipe Viewer Software?